A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Numerical examples

-and define a right-hand side $f_i=-\nu_i \Delta u$ and Dirichlet boundary data.
+{by setting} the right-hand side $f_i=-\nu_i \Delta u$ and Dirichlet boundary data {accordingly}.
 We vary $\delta\in [0,1]$, such that this example includes different configurations with arbitrary anisotropies.
-The configuration and the exact solution for this example are shown in Figure \ref{fig:problem_1}.
+The subdomains and the exact solution for this example are shown in Figure \ref{fig:problem_1}.

-In this example the interface could be resolved with second order on all meshes ($n_l=0$).
-We will show the modified energy norm error ($\|\nu_h^{1/2} \nabla (\tilde{u}-u_h)\|$) and the $L^2$ - norm error.
-We do not show the energy norm error $\|\nabla (u-u_h)\|_\Omega$ here, as its evaluation would require the construction of complex quadrature formulae, due to the discontinuities of $\nabla u$ across $\Gamma$ and $\nabla u_h$ across $\Gamma_h$.
-An accurate quadrature formula would need to resolve both the discrete interface $\Gamma_h$ and the continuous interface $\Gamma$.
-Inaccurate formulas, such as a summed midpoint rule, automatically lead to an additional error of order ${\cal O}(h_P^{3/2})$.
-The evaluation of the modified energy norm is much easier, as both quantities $\tilde{u}$ and $u_h$ are regular within a cell $T$.

-Table~\ref{tab.1} shows the errors as well as estimated convergence orders on several levels of global mesh refinement for the fixed parameter $\delta=0$.
-According to the a priori error estimate in Theorem~\ref{t10}, we observe fully quadratic convergence in the modified energy norm and fully cubic convergence in the $L^2$ - norm.
+In this example the interface could be resolved with second order on all {refinement levels} ($n_l=0$).
+Table~\ref{tab.1} shows the {discrete energy norm error $\vertiii{u-u_h}$ and the $L^2$-norm error} as well as estimated convergence orders on several levels of global mesh refinement for the fixed parameter $\delta=0$.
+According to the a priori error estimate in Theorem~\ref{t10}, we observe fully quadratic convergence in the {discrete} energy norm and fully cubic convergence in the $L^2$ - norm.

-We plot the modified energy norm error and the $L^2$ - norm error for $\delta \in [0,1]$ on several levels of global mesh refinement in Figure \ref{fig:error} and observe that the error is bounded independently of $\delta$.
+{In Figure \ref{fig:error}}, we plot the discrete energy norm error and the $L^2$-norm error for $\delta \in [0,1]$ on several levels of global mesh refinement and observe that the error is bounded independently of $\delta$.

 In Figure \ref{fig:condition-numberParabel}, we show how the condition number depends on the parameter $\delta \in [0,1]$ by moving the interface.
 We get the largest condition numbers at $\delta = 0.84$.
-Furthermore, we show a zoom-in of the numbers for $\delta \in [0.83;0.85]$ in Figure \ref{fig:condition-numberParabel}, right.
-We see that the condition number for the scaled hierarchical basis is reduced by a factor of $100$, but is not necessarily bounded for arbitrary anisotropies.
+Furthermore, we show a zoom-in of the numbers for $\delta \in {[0.83,0.85]}$ in Figure \ref{fig:condition-numberParabel}, right.
+We see that the condition number {is reduced by a factor of $100$ using a scaled hierarchical basis}, but that is not necessarily bounded for arbitrary anisotropies.